DoSomething/contentful-prototype/docs/development/content-types/articles-page.md

 -   **Topic Articles Gallery Two**: Collection of 3 or 6 articles all on a related topic.

--   **Eleven Facts Gallery Title**: The title above the gallery showcasing all 11 Facts Articles.
+-   **Featured Articles Gallery Bottom Title**: The title above the gallery showcasing all 11 Facts Articles.

--   **Eleven Facts Gallery**: Collection of 3 or 6 11 Facts articles.
+-   **Featured Articles Gallery Bottom**: Collection of 3 or 6 11 Facts articles.

 -   **CTA Title**: Main CTA text for CTA banner at the bottom of the page.